 In Fight Club, the club members have strict and specific survival rules that everyone has to follow without exception.
-The scope of these rules was directed at preserving the club and, more importantly, suggesting a behavioral code to keep the fight going on for as long as possible.
+The scope of these rules was preserving the club.
+And, more importantly, suggesting a behavioral code to keep the fight going on as long as possible.

 Inspired by these rules, here are the work from home basics you need to know:

-- You don’t talk about the Remote Work club
+Rule 1.
+You don’t pretend to know tech tools to enter the Remote Work club

 Don’t talk about what you don’t know.
-If you are new to remote work, say it and ask what you need for the role.
-If your company is transitioning from an office setting to remote, the first step is to get all the tools and programs ready.
-As obvious as it sounds, technology is the key to work from home effectively.
+If you are new to remote work, admit it to your employer and ask what you need for the role.
+If your company is transitioning from an office setting to a remote one, the first step is to ready all the tools and programs.
+As obvious as it sounds, technology is the key to working from home effectively.

-If you don’t know much about how the company is working remotely, don’t make assumptions.
+Don’t make assumptions if you don’t know much about how the company works remotely.
 Study their documentation and ask.

 In virtual teams, communication is crucial, but you can’t ask about every little thing anytime you need something.
 That’s why one of the milestones of remote work is documenting and reporting.
 Before starting, find the internal documentation and read about company culture.

-Ask about how they organize their workflow and any doubts about how to use tools or keep track of tasks.
+Ask about how they organize their workflow and any doubts about using tools or keeping track of tasks.
 Let the others show you the tools as they would show you around the office.

 It may be frustrating, but especially in the beginning, slowing down to understand how everything works will increase not only your productivity but your bonds with the team!

-- When someone says stop, or taps out, or goes limp, work from home is over.
+Rule 3.
+When someone says stop, taps out, or goes limp, work from home is over.

-The effort you put into meeting your tasks and for your hobbies should be the same.
+The effort you put into your tasks and hobbies should be the same.
 When you start your remote job, try to separate your working area from the rest of the house.
-Physical partitioning of the house will help you in separating when to work and when to relax.
+Physical partitioning of the house will help you separate when to work and when to relax.
 We all know that can’t always happen and some working days will end up busier than others.
 That’s fine, but it is not an excuse.
 Make sure that ‘being too busy’ for yourself is an exception and not the norm!

-If you need two guys for a fight, you need a team to get the work done.
-Some remote positions don’t actually require teamwork, but you always need to keep communication open to track company targets.
+If you need two guys to fight, you need a team to get the work done.
+Some remote positions don’t require teamwork, but you always need to keep communication open to track company targets.
 Whether a solitary remote worker or a virtual team member, establishing good communication with your manager and team is essential.